A warm baked pain au chocolat pudding makes the ideal dessert for Christmas or Thanksgiving.

 Equipment

-Store any leftovers in the fridge and consume within 2-3 days.
+Cover and store any leftover bread pudding in the fridge and consume them within 2-3 days.
 You can enjoy this pain au chocolat pudding cold or gently reheat it in the oven for 15 minutes or until warmed through.

 This dessert does not freeze well.